Artists/Bands [K-L]

 LISSA KÄTHE

-The second youngest of seven siblings, and the daughter of a prominent Armidale actor/director and lecturer, Lissa-Käthe Rummery was heavily influenced by her older brother Richard Rummery and took up piano playing at an early age.
-Another, perhaps even more significant influence, was Kate Bush, and in particular her ode to Wuthering Heights.
+The second youngest of seven siblings, and the daughter of a prominent Armidale actor/director and lecturer, Lissa-Käthe Rummery was passionate about music and performance from a young age.
+She took up piano lessons as a child and continued developing her talent as a student at O’Connor Catholic High School.
+She was also influenced by members of her musically-inclined extended family, especially her older brother Richard Rummery.
+Another, perhaps an even more significant influence, was Kate Bush, and in particular her ode to Wuthering Heights.
 Although Lissa displayed much talent as a musician and writer she in fact failed music in high school because, as she notes herself, she spent too much time creating my own pieces on the piano and not doing the work set.
 She later attended the Northern Conservatorium of the Arts, majoring in piano and vocals.
-She also later took up bass playing.
-This eventually led to her meeting ‘Kez’ Watson.
+Around the same time she became interested in the bass guitar, which led to her meeting Nick Monk and ‘Kez’ Watson.
 Together they played in the Celtic band Blackthorn (ca. 2001), a period in which Lissa discovered her deep passion for Celtic music.

-Sources: Lissa-Käthe MySpace page • Lissa-Käthe (correspondence, June 2010) • Garden2Garden MySpace page.
+Sources: Lissa-Käthe (website) • Bandcamp • LinkedIn • Lissa-Käthe Music at Facebook • Lissa-Käthe MySpace page (no longer active) • Lissa-Käthe (correspondence, June 2010) • Garden2Garden MySpace page (no longer active).
 Images: All photos courtesy of Lissa-Käthe.

 KELSEY